-One aspect that is important for the body to heal your MS is to sit back, relax, and let the body replenish, replace, and restore.
+One aspect that is important for the body to heal MS is to sit back, relax, and let the body replenish, replace, and restore.
 The body cannot heal when it is in constant movement and responding to life.
-It needs times of deep relaxation, such as during a nap, meditation, relaxing with a good book or watching a sunset, or sleeping.
+It needs times of deep relaxation, such as during a nap, meditation, watching a sunset, or relaxing with a good book.

 “Dont’ just do something, sit there.” – saying in Kyoto

 In this presentation, Eva M Clark gives an example of hypnosis for relaxing and restoring.
 You can hear and download the recording here: